apl-ocean-engineering/arena_camera_ros2/arena_camera/README.md

-====
-**ROS-Driver for Lucid Cameras**
+# ROS-Driver for Lucid Cameras using the Arena SDK
-====

 **developed by Magazino GmbH, using the arena Software Camera Suite by Lucid AG**

+Based on the upstream [Arena Camera Driver](https://github.com/lucidvisionlabs/arena_camera_ros) by Magazino GmbH, this node has been heavily modified for structure and stability.

 This package offers many functions of the Lucid arena API inside the ROS-Framwork.

-The package supports Lucids USB 3.0, GigE as well as the DART cameras.
+This version focuses on the GigE cameras although it should be largely applicable to USB 3.0 cameras (we just don't have the hardware to test).

+This package includes two node/nodelets:

+* `ArenaCameraStreamingNodelet`: Publishes images to `/image_raw/` as they are received from the camera.
+The camera can be triggered using an external hardware trigger, its own internal timer, a software timer in the node, or manually triggered through a service.
+However, in the latter case, there is no direct link between the service trigger and the resulting image (i.e., you send the trigger, and later an image is published to `/image_raw`).
+The matching node is `streaming_arena_camera`

+* `ArenaCameraPolledNodelet`: Exposes an actionlib interfaces which allows the *synchronous* capture of images, where each trigger of the camera returns a single image, and the capture properties (exposure, brightness, etc) can be explicitly set for each image.
+The matching node is `polled_arena_camera`

-Images can continuously be published over *\/image\_raw* or the *\/image\_rect* topic.
+In both cases, camera calibration information can optionally be published through the ROS-standard `/camera_info` mechanism.
-The latter just in case the intrinsic calibration matrices are provided through the **camera_info_url** parameter.

-The camera-characteristic parameter such as height, width, projection matrices and camera_frame were published over the *\/camera\_info* topic.
-Furthermore an action-based image grabbing with desired exposure, gain, gamma and / or brightness is provided.
-Hence one can grab a sequence of images with above target settings as well as a single image.

-Adapting camera's settings regarding binning (in x and y direction), exposure, gain, gamma and brightness can be done using provided 'set_*' services.
+Camera settings including binning (in x and y direction), exposure, gain, gamma and brightness can be done using provided 'set_*' services.
-These changes effect the continuous image acquisition and hence the images provided through the image topics.

-The default node operates in Software-Trigger Mode.
-This means that the image acquisition is triggered with a certain rate and the camera is not running in the continuous mode.

-The package opens either a predefined camera (using a given 'device_user_id' parameter) or, if no camera id is predefined the first camera device it can find.
+The package opens either a predefined camera (using either the given `device_user_id` or `serial_number` parameters) or, if no camera id is predefined the first camera device it can find.

-|

-******
-**Installation**
-******
+# Installation

-The package has been tested for ROS-Kinetic.
+The package has been tested for ROS-Noetic.

-Please check the attached pdf for installation instructions.
-|
+The Arena SDK must be installed.
+See the instructions for [Lucid Vision](https://support.thinklucid.com/using-ros-for-linux/) for general instructions on installing Arena.

 ******
 **Parameters**